jperezlafuente/Fight-Club-project/README.md

 📄 **Detailed Article** → [Read the the full documentation here](https://jperezlafuente.github.io/FightClub-project/)

-The goal of this project is to automatically identify and reconstruct LOL teamfights using structured in-game data — and extract insights that help teams **understand and improve** their fight execution.
+This project aims to automatically identify and reconstruct LOL teamfights using structured in-game data — and extract insights that help teams **understand and improve** their fight execution.

 ## 🎯 Goal